csiro-crop-informatics/repset/README.md

 Alternatively, follow our procedure below for [defining per-tool container images and docker automated builds](#per-tool-container-images-and-docker-automated-builds)

 We opt for Docker containers which can also be executed using Singularity.
-Container images are pulled from Docker Hub, but nextflow is able to access other registries and also local images, see relevant [nextflow documentation](https://www.nextflow.io/docs/latest/singularity.html#singularity-docker-hub)
+Container images are pulled from Docker Hub, but Nextflow is able to access other registries and also local images, see relevant [Nextflow documentation](https://www.nextflow.io/docs/latest/singularity.html#singularity-docker-hub)

 ## Per-tool container images and docker automated builds